Fast, Secure, and Downright Reliable

-While working for FedHill Brake Line, we constantly had issues with our hosting provider, Network Solutions.
+While working for FedHill Brake Line, we always had issues with our hosting provider, Network Solutions.
 NetSol used to be one of the best hosting providers out there.
 Although the company had been with them since 1995, their service had degraded to the point where we could no longer stand it.
 Their prices were obnoxiously high, their online support wasn’t helpful at all, and the website kept going offline.

 After over a month of extensive research, a clear winner emerged.
 SiteGround kept coming up as the best overall web hosting service.
-Even when compared to other “top” hosting providers, they came well ahead all of the rest.
-To the point where I was skeptical of them being that good
+Even when compared to other top hosting providers, they came well ahead all of the rest, to the point where I was skeptical of them being that good.

 Just look at their reviews -

 - #1 reviewed host at whoishostingthis.com, with a full 5 stars from both the editors and users

 - Won best 24/7 support from hostingadvice.com, and a 5 star review

 - #1 recommended web host and a 5 star review from websitehostingrating.com

 - 9.7 out of 10 rating at hostadvice.com, and won “The Badge of Excellence” award